 If you forgot or lost your EIN, this is a common issue.
 Many small business owners have this issue.
 There is not a convenient, searchable, database of EIN numbers.

-Check your old documents for your ein number
+Check your old documents for your ein number before you ein number lookup

 The first place to find a lost EIN number is check your previous tax returns.
 If you can’t find them, then speak to your accountants.
 If you can locate legal or financial papers, like loan applications, permits, or documents, that is the best.
 Typically tax related documents have your EIN on them.
 The easiest way to find your EIN is digging up the EIN confirmation letter.
 This is the original document you were issued when you first applied for your EIN.
 The letter will show you the business tax ID, and other information about your business.
 If you applied online, then the IRS would issue your confirmation letter right away.
 You also have the opportunity to choose to get it sent by traditional mail.
 If you apply by fax, you will get the confirmation letter by return fax.
 If you apply by mail, you get it by mail.